London theatre from ActDrop

 Final stage of the 'roadmap' reached

-As from Monday 19 July 2021, the final legal restrictions to prevent the spread of coronavirus have been lifted.
+Since Monday 19 July 2021, the final legal restrictions to prevent the spread of coronavirus have been lifted.

 The legal requirement for people to wear face coverings in certain buildings and shops has been removed with the government leaving the issue to personal responsibility and recommending the use of masks in crowded indoor situations in particular.